-- 1.RI.7 Use the illustrations and details in a text to describe its key ideas. - 1.RI.8 Identify the reasons an author gives to support points in a text. - 1.RI.9 Identify basic similarities in and differences between two texts on the same topic (e.g., in illustrations, descriptions, or procedures).
+- K.RI.7 With prompting and support, describe the relationship between illustrations and the text in which they appear (e.g., what person, place, thing, or idea in the text an illustration depicts). - K.RI.8 With prompting and support, identify the reasons an author gives to support points in a text. - K.RI.9 With prompting and support, identify basic similarities in and differences between two texts on the same topic (e.g., illustrations, descriptions, or procedures).